|||

 Using Talisman

 The Talisman must have a Grade equal-to or greater-than the Level of the spell.
-Then the precant must destroy the Talisman.
-The Spirit will then cast the spell for you.
+Then the precant makes an Uncontested Conflict Roll using the Talisman that holds the Spell they are attempting to cast.
+If they roll a Success the Spell is cast.

 Crafting Talisman